openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

   ![Trust project](../images/Building-the-App/18a_trust_project.png)

-* If your firewall asks for permission, grant access:
+Only for Windows users: If your firewall asks for permission, grant access:

  ![Firewall permission java](../images/AndroidStudio361_18.png)